-- Testing for prior learning may take CLEP and DSST (Dantes) which will give you additional college credits towards you degree.
+- Testing candidates seeking credit for prior learning may take CLEP and DSST (Dantes) which will give you additional college credits towards your degree.

 - All tests require a photo ID

-- ACC Testing Candidates who are approved or need approval for accommodations must contact Disability Services
+- ACC Testing Candidates who are approved or need approval for accommodations must contact Student Access Services

 It is an assessment test.
-If you wish to enroll in an ACC certificate or degree program, you may be required to complete the Accuplacer assessment in English, reading, and mathematics.
+If you wish to enroll in an ACC certificate or degree program, you may be required to complete a placement assessment in English and mathematics.
 Assessment helps you and your Advisor select courses appropriate for your educational background and, in the long term, will help you succeed in college.
 Visit the ACC Testing Center for further information.

-If you are unsure if your program has an Accuplacer requirement, consult an Academic Advisor.
-You may satisfy the Accuplacer requirement by showing proficiency through ACT or SAT scores, or prior college learning.
-Accuplacer, SAT, and ACT scores are only valid for five years.
+If you are unsure if your program has a college placement test requirement, consult an Academic Advisor.
+You may satisfy the college placement test requirement by showing proficiency through ACT or SAT scores, or prior college learning.
+The college placement test, SAT, and ACT scores are only valid for five years.

-Accuplacer scores determine your readiness for college level math, reading and English work.
+The Community College Placement test scores determine your readiness for college level math and English work.
 Students who do not test directly into college level English or math courses will be required to take College Preparatory courses.
 For further information, visit the Developmental Studies Web page.